thomassuedbroecker/iascable-and-multi-stage-boms/documentation/README.md

 Now we have mapped the `output` folder to the `cli-tools VM`.
 We can use the installed [`CLI tools`](https://github.com/cloud-native-toolkit/image-cli-tools) inside the `cli-tools VM` to apply the Terraform code.

-> All changes we made in with `cli-tools VM` will be save in the map folder on our local machine.
+> All changes we made in with `cli-tools VM` will be saved in the mapped `output` folder on our local machine.

 #### Step 1: Open the interactive shell